 104 – Due Professional Care

 104-01 - The exercise of due professional care and professional judgment is an obligation for any reserve professional involved with the engagement to observe each of the general, field, reporting, and software standards.

-104-02 - The exercise of due professional care requires a critical review at every level of supervision of the work performed in judgment exercised by those participating in the engagement, including the preparation of the report
+104-02 - The exercise of due professional care requires a critical review at every level of supervision of the work performed and judgment exercised by those participating in the engagement, including the preparation of the report.

 Field Standards – Section 200

-The Field Standards relate to the technical aspects of the reserve study process including the site analysis, component analysis, and preparation of the funding plan.
+The Field Standards relate to the technical aspects of the reserve study process including the on-site analysis, component analysis, and preparation of the funding plan.

 201 - Planning and Supervision